Troublesome Topic: WHAT WAS THE PROCEDURE FOR STONING SOMEONE?

 To carry out a stoning they would usually take the guilty party to the edge of a cliff, bind him (or her,) throw him over the cliff and then each one who was making the accusation, and those convinced of his guilt, would get one chance to throw a stone.
 The stone could be of any size, but only one was allowed per person.
 If the thrower missed, he missed, no second chance was given.
 If the person being stoned lived through it, he lived; if he died, he died.

-In the case of a bride who was found to not be a virgin, she was stoned in front of her father’s house, with the husband being the one to bring the accusation and cast the first stone, and the community leaders who were convinced by the evidence to be the others who also cast stones upon her.
+In the case of a bride who got pregnant by a man who was not her betrothed, she was stoned in front of her father’s house, with the betrothed husband being the one to bring the accusation and cast the first stone, and the community leaders who were convinced by the evidence to be the others who also cast stones upon her.
 The location was intended to bring great shame to the father for not protecting his daughter properly while under his authority.
 If she lived, she would stay in her father’s house the rest of her life, living in disgrace, with a very unhappy father whom she had caused to suffer unspeakable shame.

 The next lesson is: What Were Joseph’s Options?